Supernatural sleuthing, bloody frustrations in 'Vampire: The Masquerade — Swansong'

 Those hoping for the lively open world of Bloodlines should look elsewhere.
 Swansong is a largely linear experience that plays out much like developer Big Bad Wolf's The Council.
 It's branded as a roleplaying game, but behind the character stats and skill checks, it's more of an adventure title.

-The best example of what the game has to offer puts players in the shoes of vampire Galeb Bazory as he impersonates a FBI agent.
+The best example of what the game has to offer plays from the viewpoint of Galeb Bazory as he impersonates a FBI agent.
 His quest has led him to investigate the death of a man who had information on the ruling vampire council.
 Galeb must find out why the man was killed and obtain five documents he kept concerning members of Boston's most bloodthirsty clique.
 This leads you to question the man's fellow tenants, interrogate police on the scene, and sniff out clues, all without blowing your cover as an FBI agent.

 Your detective work will often run into roadblocks.
 The NPCs in Swansong can be incredibly obstinate, and not everyone will fall prey to your wiles.
 However, you're a vampire, so you don't always have to be charming.
 If your Presence stat doesn't impress a NPC into spilling the beans, you can use powers like Dominate to force it out of them.